sagemathinc/cowasm/README.md

 ### What happens

-In most subdirectories `foo/` of packages, this makefile creates some subdirectories:
+In most subdirectories `foo/` of `core`, this makefile creates some subdirectories:

-- `packages/foo/dist/[native|wasm]` \-\- a native or WebAssembly build of the package; this has binaries, headers, and libs.
+- `core/foo/dist/[native|wasm]` \-\- a native or WebAssembly build of the package; this has binaries, headers, and libs.
 These get used by other packages.
 We rarely build the native version.
-- `packages/build/[native|wasm]` \- build artifacts for the native or WebAssembly build; can be safely deleted
+- `core/build/[native|wasm]` \- build artifacts for the native or WebAssembly build; can be safely deleted

 ### No common prefix directory